-The total amount of time and the exact number of steps that need to be taken depends upon a number of different factors.
-The biggest factor affecting the consolidation timeline is whether or not you are going through a federal direct consolidation or consolidating with a private company.
+The total amount of time and the exact number of steps depends upon several factors.
+The most significant factor affecting the consolidation timeline is whether the consolidation is done through the federal government or a private company.

 Federal Direct Consolidation

 Consolidating federal loans with the government is a pretty straightforward process.
 There is only one form to complete, and then it is a waiting game.
 The tricky part is deciding if federal consolidation is a good idea.